njbradley/scrolls-old/readme.txt

 settings, like fullscreen, screen dimentions, max fps.
 If the window is to big for the screen, mess with the dimentions or go into fullscreen mode

-Crashing:
-Unfortunately, this game has a lot of bugs, and it sometimes crashes.
-If the game crashes every time you start it, it might be incompadable with your computer.
-If you are willing, send me an email at nicholasjohnsonbradley@gmail.com with some info about your computer, and I can work to get it working.

 Controls:
 WASD - movement
 Mouse - look around